bopopescu/dailygraphics/README.md

 https://github.com/nprapps/dailygraphics

-This is the Daily Herald's fork of NPR's dailygraphics Rig.
-It adds templates for highcharts, datatables and - eventually - leaflet maps.
+This is my fork of NPR's dailygraphics Rig.
+It adds templates for highcharts, datatables and leaflet maps.

 dailygraphics